 We ensure that children are growing up in a safe environment at home and school which enables them to have optimum life chances and enter adulthood successfully and happily.

 At Marsh Hill Primary School we have 4 Designated Senior Leads.
-These are: John Cusack, Rebecca Leavey, Julie Holmes and Cathy Lomas.
+These are: John Cusack, Rebecca Leavey, Nicola Clover and Cathy Lomas.
 We are here to support you if you have any concerns.

 If you have any concerns about child protection or safeguarding and are unable to contact our school then please contact: C.A.S.S. – Children’s Advice and Support Service on 0121 303 1888.
 Click here for more information.